raddy100/raddy100/README.md

 - **Radians against degrees.** The model computed joint limits in radians; MuJoCo defaults to degrees.
 Caught by reading the simulator's own defaults rather than trusting the derivation.

-- **A units error inside a study.** A section was modelled as a 5 mm cylinder when it is a 10 mm square, overstating a structural gain as 16× when it is 6×.
+- **A units error inside a study.** A section was modeled as a 5 mm cylinder when it is a 10 mm square, overstating a structural gain as 16× when it is 6×.
 It survived several sessions, and every number downstream of it was computed correctly.